ljeanner/azure-ipaas-workshop/docs/workshop.md

 - **Azure Logic Apps**: A cloud service that helps you automate workflows and integrate apps, data, and services.
 - **Azure Functions**: A serverless compute service that allows you to run event-driven code without managing infrastructure.
 - **Azure Service Bus**: A messaging service that enables reliable communication between distributed applications and services.
-- **azd** (Azure Developer CLI): `azd` is a command-line interface designed to simplify the deployment and management of applications on Azure.
+- **Azure Developer CLI** (azd): `azd` is a command-line interface designed to simplify the deployment and management of applications on Azure.
 It provides a unified experience for developers to build, deploy, and monitor their applications using a set of easy-to-use commands.
 With `azd`, you can streamline your workflow, automate repetitive tasks, and ensure consistent deployments across different environments.
 - **GitHub Codespace**: GitHub Codespaces provides a cloud-based development environment that allows you to code, build, test, and collaborate from anywhere.
 It offers a fully configured development environment that can be accessed directly from your browser or through Visual Studio Code.
 With Codespaces, you can quickly spin up a development environment with all the necessary tools and dependencies, ensuring a consistent setup across your team.

+TODO: Check if Rest Client extension isn't easier ?
 You will require a tool to send HTTP requests without coding such as [Postman](https://www.postman.com/), [Bruno](https://www.usebruno.com/) or [VSCode thunder](https://www.thunderclient.com/).

 ## Prepare your dev environment

 <div class="task" data-title="Task">
-You have a fork the GitHub project in order to have you own copy that you can keep and edit.
-You could clone it locally but we will leverage GitHub Codespaces
+You have to fork the GitHub project in order to create your own copy to be edited through the lab and kept after for reference.
+You can clone it locally, but the lab will leverage GitHub Codespaces to avoid any local dependencies issues/conflicts.

 </div>